-- 4.1 The Academy will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2022.
-This section should be read in conjunction with the Academy/TDET's Safer Recruitment Policy. - 4.2 The Academy Committee and TDET will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.
+4.1 The academy will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2023.
+This section should be read in conjunction with the academy's Safer Recruitment Policy.

+4.2 The academy committee and TDET will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.

-The following members of staff have undertaken Safer Recruitment training: Mrs Becky Ford and Mrs Loren Bradley
+The following members of staff have undertaken Safer Recruitment training: Stuart Mallott, Loren Bradley.